Job Market Paper

 - Awarded the Dean's Graduate Summer Fellowship, UC Davis College of Letters & Sciences, 2024

-- Recent presentations: University of San Francisco, Global Labor Organization conference, Southern Economic Association, Workshop on Experimental & Behavioral Economics of the Americas, Economic Science Association
+- Invited presentations: Purdue University, Wesleyan University, University of San Francisco, Global Labor Organization conference, Workshop on Experimental & Behavioral Economics of the Americas

 Working Papers